 Saturday & Sunday: Closed

-Exception: Minors who need to access Federal Depository Library Program materials will be able to access the Law Library and receive mediated research assistance from a reference librarian.
-To utilize this exception, minors must call the Reference Desk (919-530-6175) at least 48 hours prior to their visit and schedule a time to meet with a reference librarian.
+* Exception: Minors who need to access Federal Depository Library Program materials will be able to access the Law Library and receive mediated research assistance from a reference librarian.
+To utilize this exception, minors must call the Service Desk (919-530-5189) at least 48 hours prior to their visit and schedule a time to meet with a reference librarian.

 In cases of exceptional or repeated violation of library policies, the Law Library reserves the right to revoke or refuse access to our facilities.